eye-division/rosa-prod-site/_projects/lincoln-16.md

 media: true
 highlight: false
 past: false
-description: 'Lincoln 16 was a 16 day collaborative project with BBC Radio Lincolnshire bringing to life through broadcast, social media and events, the life and times of Lincoln in the First World War.
+description: 'Lincoln 16 was a collaborative project with BBC Radio Lincolnshire bringing to life through broadcast, social media and events, the life and times of Lincoln in the First World War.
 The media coverage ran alongside our events and arts project Green Fields Beyond'
 project_date: 2016-07-01T00:00:00.000Z
 project_to_date: 2016-07-16T00:00:00.000Z
 main_image_path: /uploads/pctank16_0783.jpg